Signature Verification

 Post-quantum signature verification differs by algorithm.
 SPHINCS+ verification involves recomputing Merkle tree roots from provided authentication paths.
 While slower than ECDSA verification (milliseconds vs microseconds), it remains practical for blockchain transaction rates.

 Every SynX transaction undergoes SPHINCS+ signature verification by all validating nodes.
-The verification process confirms quantum-resistant authenticity before transactions enter blocks.
+The verification process recomputes Merkle tree roots from provided authentication paths, confirming quantum-resistant authenticity before transactions enter blocks.
 Optimized verification code ensures network throughput despite larger signature sizes.

 Frequently Asked Questions